undecaf/storage-composer/README.md

 #### File systems
 Each target system _must have_ a root file system and _can have_ additional file systems.
-If the target is bootable and is running then the root file system appears at `/`.
+If the target is bootable then the root file system appears at `/` when it is running.
 If the target is mounted in the host then the root file system appears at the [`Target mount point`](#global-settings).
 In either case, additional file systems are mounted relative to the root file system.